 The Three Pillars of Thriving

-The Buddha represents the teacher — a human being who shows us what is possible for humankind.
+The Buddha represents the teacher — a real human being who shows us what is possible for ourselves and humankind.

-The Dharma is the body of teachings and practices — specific instructions on the path to awakening, here and now.
+The Dharma is the body of teachings and practices — specific instructions on how to walk the path of a clear mind and a pure heart, here and now.

 And the Sangha, sometimes called the most important jewel — our community of fellow practitioners.
-Other living, striving beings who are committed to evolving their minds, hearts, and ways of life.
+Other modern, striving beings who are committed to evolving their way of life.

 The reality of impermanence reminds us that everything is constantly changing: growing, evolving, transforming, decomposing.
 We can see this truth when we consider our relationships, our bodies, and even our sense of who we are.
 We can see it in political systems, entire countries and civilizations that have come and gone, and especially in the cycles of nature all around us.
 Everything is subject to change, and if we resist this truth or try to hold onto anything as ‘permanent’, we suffer.

 The third and final reality is not-self, which is an understanding that nothing exists independently.
 We can easily see how this is true.
 We could not exist without our mother and father.
 We depend on the farmers and cooks who have ever prepared the foods that keep our body alive.
 We would not be the same without all of the teachers and caretakers who have helped us along our path.
-And, perhaps more illusively, there is also no fixed, permanent ‘self’ that we can find when we look deeply within and courageously contemplate what is there.
+And, perhaps more illusively, there is also no fixed, permanent ‘self’ that we can find when we look deeply within.

 The Three Pillars of Thriving

-I am now going to propose three pillars required for the work of life satisfaction and personal thriving.
+These three pillars are required for the work of life satisfaction and personal thriving.

 As always, my work is grounded in contemplative science and modern psychology, pulling from neuroscience, psychotherapeutic insights, and relevant discussions in the field, supplemented by Buddhist wisdom and philosophy, and then translated into a modality appropriate for the non-clinical coaching relationship.
-So, all that said, where do we begin?
+So, where do we begin?

 How Coaching Helps

-In mind-heart coaching, we explore all three pillars as a personalized journey toward thriving.
-It is a highly individual process, as unique as our own fingerprint.
+In our 1:1 coaching sessions, we explore all three pillars as a personalized journey.
+It’s really as unique as your own fingerprint.

-The most beautiful and revolutionary secret is this: all of the seeds and possibilities are already inside you.
-It is simply a journey of discovering, uncovering, and remembering how to feel at home within ourselves, and how to come back to what matters most.
+The most beautiful secret is this: everything you need is already inside you.
+This work is simply a process of discovering, uncovering, and remembering how to feel at home within yourself, and how to return to what matters most.

-If you are ready to deepen your self-inquiry, build resilience, and move towards your highest potential, I would be honored to support your journey.
+If you're ready to begin, I'd be honored to support your journey.

 With Compassion & Care,